Kia Stinger (2018-2022) Review

 Handling and ride quality: What is the Kia Stinger like to drive?

-All models come with a grip-finding limited slip differential so even with the lesser-powered engines, make for a rewarding, engaging drive – way more fun than front-wheel (or four-wheel) drive rivals like the Audi A5 Sportback or Volkswagen Arteon
+All models come with a grip-finding limited slip differential, so even the lesser-powerful engines make for a rewarding, engaging drive – way more fun than front-wheel (or four-wheel) drive rivals like the Audi A5 Sportback or Volkswagen Arteon

 Body roll is well contained in the bends and, as is befitting of its range-topping status, the GT S gains powerful Brembo brakes over the already good standard set-up.

-We’re unapologetic focussing in on the 3.3-litre twin-turbo V6 engine with the Stinger as it’s the powerplant that both shows the bold Kia in its best light, and demonstrates the ambitions of the brand.
+We’re unapologetic focussing in on the 3.3-litre twin-turbo V6 engine with the Stinger as it’s the powerplant that shows the bold Kia in its best light.

 It’s a smooth, muscular performer, with peak power of 365PS arriving at 6200rpm, but its 510Nm of torque – available from just 1300rpm through to 4500rpm – that delivers its excellent low-rev flexibility and mid-range shove.
 It’ll get from 0-62mph in 4.9 seconds and top out at 168mph.